 Narcissists unfairly expect others to follow their rules while they fail to follow their own rules.
-Often finding logical fallacies to justify their behaviour, or lying and denying their behaviour, while bringing up something you might not have even done, to get you to defend and explain yourself to them, so they don’t have to explain themselves to you, the narcissists whataboutism.
-When the narcissist claims “what about.” yet when you bring up something they actually did, the narcissist will fire back.
+Often finding logical fallacies to justify their behaviour, or lying and denying their behaviour while bringing up something you might not have even done, to get you to defend and explain yourself to them, so they don’t have to explain themselves to you, the narcissists whataboutism.
+When the narcissist claims, “what about when you?”
+Yet when you bring up something they actually did, the narcissist will fire back.
 “Oh, I knew you’d blame me.
-You’re never wrong, are you.” again to get you on the defensive while the narcissist plays the victim.
+You’re never wrong, are you.” again, to get you on the defensive while the narcissist plays the victim.

 Here are 15 signs of the narcissists double standards.

 1. Wanting things fast, taking things slow.

 Anything a narcissist wants they want doing yesterday, their grandiose sense of entitlement often means they lack patience.
 They expect to be served first.
 If they want to go somewhere, you need to be ready.
 If they need a roof over their head, they’re stopping over and never leaving, before you know it they’ve moved in.
 Yet if they promise you something in the future to get their needs met in the present, you’re expected to wait patiently if they promise to look into buying a home together, yet they already have one with someone you know nothing about.
 It’ll always be a tomorrow away as they come up with some justification to stall you.
 “When I get this pay rise, when you get that job.”
 As rational people can say these things and mean these things, reasonable people can show compassion and understanding when others say them, not realising that when a narcissist says these things, they’re exploiting.